Top 10 Things to Do in Japan in January

 3. Winter Illumination

 The sensation of the Japanese winter illuminations continue after Christmas season.
-Many illumination events can be still enjoy in January.
+Many illumination events can be still enjoy in January even until cherry blossom season.
 Days are short in January, but it’s not such as bad thing when you can enjoy the beautiful scenery in dark 🙂

 Onsen (hot spring bath) is one of the top attractions in Japan during winter, but what makes doing it in January more special is that many Onsen can be enjoyed with snow.
 In Tohoku area (northern Japan) and mountain areas has amazing outdoor Onsen baths which are covered in white snow offering very special winter scenery.
 And of course, hot Onsen baths feel so much better when outside is cold!